 Ladd scores twice, Islanders beat Canadiens 3-1

-Andrew Ladd scored twice to lead the New York Islanders to a 3-1 victory over Montreal on Thursday night, snapping a seven-game losing streak to the Canadiens.
-Josh Bailey also had a goal and Thomas Greiss stopped 21 shots as the Islanders beat the Canadiens for the first time since April 10, 2014.
+Andrew Ladd scored twice to lead the New York Islanders to a 3-1 victory over Montreal on Thursday night, snapping a seven-game losing streak to the Canadiens Ladd scores twice, Islanders beat Canadiens 3-1 Andrew Ladd scored twice to lead the New York Islanders to a 3-1 victory over Montreal on Thursday night, snapping a seven-game losing streak to the Canadiens Check out this story on USATODAY.com: http://usat.ly/2jDjr0c Montreal Canadiens' Alexander Radulov chases New York Islanders' Nick Leddy for the puck during the first period of an NHL hockey game Thursday, Jan.
+26, 2017, in New York.

 Add your comments below